ChickenHook/ChickenHook/README.md

 ## General

-Supported platforms: x86, arm64, x86_64 (experimental)
+Supported architectures: x86, arm64, x86_64 (experimental)
+Supported platforms: Android, Linux
 ## Usage

 1. Create the hook function (the function that should be called instead of the original function)